-and the customer specified in § 1 of the contract
+and the Customer referred to in § 1 of the GTCs

-(1) The terms and conditions apply regardless of whether the customer is a consumer, entrepreneur or merchant.
+(1) The GTCs apply regardless of whether the Customer is a consumer, entrepreneur or trader.
 They apply to the conclusion of all sales contracts, unless the sales contract has been concluded via the web shop (www.sfmedical.eu) or a digital sales platform such as Amazon, Ebay or similar sales platforms.
-In this case, the general terms and conditions agreed there apply.
+In such cases, the respective general terms and conditions agreed shall apply.

-(2) For the business relationship between the provider and the customer, the following General Terms and Conditions of Business apply exclusively in the version valid at the time of the order.
-Deviating general terms and conditions, general terms and conditions of purchase of the customer are not recognized, unless the provider agrees to their validity in writing.
+(2) For the business relationship between the Provider and the Customer, the following General Terms and Conditions of Business shall apply exclusively in the version valid at the time the contract is concluded.
+Deviating general terms and conditions, or general terms and conditions of purchase of the Customer shall not be recognised unless the Provider expressly agrees to their validity in writing.
 All our offers, order confirmations and agreements are based exclusively on our General Terms and Conditions of Business.
 They shall also apply to future business relations, even if they are not expressly agreed again.

-(3) The customer is a consumer, as far as the purpose of the ordered deliveries and services cannot be predominantly attributed to his commercial or independent professional activity.
-On the other hand, an entrepreneur is any natural or legal person or partnership with legal capacity, who concludes the contract by exercising on his commercial or independent professional behalf.
+(3) The Customer is a consumer insofar as the purpose of the ordered deliveries and services cannot be predominantly attributed to his commercial or independent professional activity.
+On the other hand, an entrepreneur is any natural or legal person or partnership with legal capacity who, when concluding the contract, acts in the exercise of his commercial or independent professional activity.

 § 2 Conclusion of contract and further processing

-(1) Our offers are subject to change and non-binding.
-The order placed by the customer shall be deemed to be a binding contractual offer.
-Unless otherwise stated in the order, we are entitled to accept this contractual offer within 14 days of its receipt by us.
+(1) The offers of the Provider are subject to change and non-binding.
+The order by the Customer is considered a binding offer of contract.
+Unless otherwise stated in the order, the Provider is entitled to accept this contractual offer within 14 days of receipt by the Provider.

-(2) Acceptance shall be effected by the order confirmation sent to the customer.
+(2) Acceptance is effected by the order confirmation sent to the customer.

 (3) The text of the contract will be stored in compliance with data protection.
-We may process and store the data relating to the respective purchase contracts insofar as this is necessary for the execution and handling of the purchase contract and as long as we are obliged to store this data on the basis of legal regulations.
+The Provider may process and store the data relating to the respective purchase contract, insofar as this is necessary for the execution and handling of the purchase contract and as long as the Provider is obliged to store this data due to legal regulations.

-We reserve the property rights and copyrights to all documents – including those in electronic form – provided to the customer in connection with the placing of the order, such as calculations, drawings etc. These documents may not be made accessible to third parties unless we give the customer our express written consent.
-If we do not accept the customer‘s offer within the period of § 2, these documents must be returned to us immediately.
+The Provider reserves the right of ownership and copyright to all documents – including those in electronic form – provided to the Customer in connection with the placing of the order, such as calculations, drawings etc. These documents may not be made accessible to third parties unless the Provider gives the Customer written permission to do so.
+Insofar as the Provider does not accept the Customer’s offer within the period of § 2, these documents must be returned to the Provider without delay.

-(3) The delivery deadline is deemed to have been met if the Customer has been notified of readiness for dispatch has been notified by the time it expires or the delivery item has left the Provider’s warehouse in the direction of the Customer.
+(3) A delivery date shall be deemed to have been met if the Customer has been notified of readiness for dispatch by the time of its expiry or the delivery item has left the Provider’s warehouse in the direction of the Customer.

-(4) If the customer is in delay of acceptance or if he culpably violates other obligations to cooperate, we shall be entitled to demand compensation for the damage incurred by us in this respect, including any additional expenses.
-We reserve the right to make further claims.
-Insofar as the above conditions are met, the risk of accidental loss or accidental deterioration of the purchased item shall pass to the customer at the point in time at which the customer is in delay of acceptance or in delay of payment.
+(6) If the Customer is in default of acceptance or culpably violates other obligations to cooperate, the Provider is entitled to demand compensation from the Customer for the damage incurred, including any additional expenses.
+The right to make further claims is reserved.
+Insofar as the above conditions are met, the risk of accidental loss or accidental deterioration of the purchased item shall pass to the Customer at the point in time at which the Customer is in default of acceptance or debtor’s delay.

 § 5 Scope of delivery & cancellation costs

-(1) The scope of the delivery is determined by the contract.
+(1) The scope of delivery is determined by the contract.

-(2) We reserve the right to make design or form changes that are due to the improvement of technology or to legal requirements during the delivery period, insofar as the delivery item is not significantly modified and changes are deemed reasonable to the Customer.
+(2) We reserve the right to make design or shape changes that are due to the improvement of technology or to legal requirements during the delivery period, provided that the delivery item is not significantly modified and the modifications are reasonable for the Customer.

-(3) If the customer withdraws from a placed order without justification, we can demand a claim of 20% of the sales price for the costs caused by the processing of the order and for the loss of profit, without regard to the possibility of claiming compensation for even greater actual losses.
-The customer reserves the right to provide evidence of a smaller loss.
+(3) If the Customer withdraws without justification from an order placed, the Provider may demand 20% of the sales price for the costs incurred in processing the order and for lost profits, without prejudice to the possibility of claiming higher actual damages.
+The Customer reserves the right to prove that the damage was lower.

 § 6 Delivery, availability of goods